artefactual/atom-docs/admin-manual/installation/linux/ubuntu-xenial.rst

 During the installation, you will be prompted to set a password for the default administrator user (root).
-We strongly recommend that you use a strong password and please write it down as you are going to need it later.
+We strongly recommend that you use a strong password and please write it down somewhere safe, you are going to need it later.

 .. _linux-ubuntu-xenial-dependency-elasticsearch: